vbruzzi/cs50/README.md

 ### Week 6

 week 6 contains mario.py, hello.py, credit.py, crack.py, crack2.py and bleep.py.
 The first 5 are Python versions of previous C projects (crack has a direct port of the C code and a different Pythonic implementation in crack2).
 Bleep censors words that are in a censor file (.txt).

+### Week 7

+week7 contains similarities, a website that takes 2 files from the user and compares them, highlighting what is similar between both.